Policy: International partnerships and agreements

 - Neither the existence of a partnership or agreement, nor any of its terms, require action that is illegal, discriminatory, limits freedom of inquiry, suppresses or falsifies academic research, or creates unacceptable conflicts of interest for the University.

 - All partnerships and agreements take full consideration and account of ethical, safety, security and political considerations.
-This includes reference to the Guidelines to counter foreign interference in the Australian university sector (2019).
+This includes reference to the Guidelines to Counter Foreign Interference in the Australian University Sector.

-- The University does not enter into partnerships or agreements with overseas institutions or organisations in any country with which Australia does not engage in diplomatic relations or where otherwise advised by the Australian Department of Foreign Affairs and Trade (DFAT) or other relevant government bodies not to do so.
+- The University does not enter into partnerships or agreements with overseas institutions or organisations in any country with which Australia does not engage in diplomatic relations or where such a partnership or agreement is prohibited by law (including by the Minister for Foreign Affairs under the Foreign Arrangements Scheme).

 Partners, partnership scope, and corresponding activities